signalsciences/ipv4/README.md

 # ipv4
-Manipulating IPv4 addresses in golang
+Fooling around with IPv4 addresses in golang